mParticle/docs/src/pages/guides/data-master/catalog/index.md

 <aside class="notice">Dates and times shown on the Stats view are in UTC.</aside>

-For Data Points, the stats view shows two important groups of statistics for a selected date:
+For data points, the stats view shows two important groups of statistics for a selected date:

 * **Input** stats show how many instances of the event have been received, by platform and channel.
 * **Output** stats show the volume sent to each output, as well as the delta between the number of events received and outgoing messages sent.
 This delta can be useful for troubleshooting, but note that the difference between volume sent and received usually doesn’t indicate a problem.
 Expansion of eCommerce events can cause multiple messages to be sent to an output for a single event.
 Likewise, filtering or an output partners minimum requirements can cause mParticle not to forward every event we receive.